yingxuanz-11/computing-work-2/teachers-day/story/my-heroes.md

 # My heroes

-This is based on a song called 'Hero too' by Kyoka Jiro it's really nice 🤩
+This is based on a song called 'Datte atashino hero (Because you're my hero)' by LiSA it's really nice 🤩